mwdawson/mwdawson.github.io/projects.md

 ### Publications

+- Dvorak et al., "Genome sequence of the progenitor of the wheat D-genome Aegilops tauschii," to appear in _Nature_ (2017)

 - Jorgensen, C., Luo, M., Ramasamy, R., Dawson, M., Distelfeld, A., Gill, B., Korol, A., Dvorak, J., "A reassessment of the origin of wheat chromosome 4A and emmer domestication facilitated by a high-density SNP genetic map of wild emmer from the Karaca Dag region of Turkey," _Frontiers in Plant Science_ (2017)

 - Dawson, M. and M&uuml;ller, H.-G., "Dynamic Modeling of Conditional Quantile Trajectories, with Application to  Longitudinal Snippet Data," to appear in _Journal of the American Statistical Association_ (2017)